CANDELY001/cryptfolio-v2/README.md

 1. Clone the repository:
    git clone https://github.com/CANDELY001/cryptfolio-v2

+2. Navigate to the project directory: cd cryptfolio

-2. Install dependencies:
+3. Install dependencies:
    npm install

-3. Start the development server: npm start
+4. Start the development server: npm run dev

-4. Access the application at `http://localhost:3000` in your web browser.
+5. Access the application at `http://localhost:3000` in your web browser.

 ## Technologies Used